Muguntha96/employee-management-portal/README.md

 - As a logged-in user, you can see the following options: 'All Employees','Add Employees','Users' and 'Log Out'.
 - As a signed user, you can add an employee by going to the "Add Employee" form, filling in the required fields, and clicking the "Add Employee Button."
 - A signed user can access a list of employees and their basic information by clicking 'All Employees' and then selecting 'Detail' to view additional information.
-- If a signed user add an employee, they can only access the 'Edit Employee' and 'Delete Employee' buttons to modify or delete the employee's details.
+- If a signed user adds an employee, they can only access the 'Edit Employee' and 'Delete Employee' buttons to modify or delete the employee's details.

 - If a signed user adds an employee, they will only have access to the 'Reviews' section and can create, read, and delete reviews.
 - As a signed user, you can view the list of users in the 'Users' field.
 - As a signed user, you can click the 'Logout' button to log out of the application.
-## Icebox :
+## Next Steps / Icebox :
 - Add up and down arrow buttons to the header of the employees list.
 Click these buttons to sort the list of employees in ascending and descending order.
 - Add filter fields to the 'All Employees' section to allow filtering employees based on search criteria.